War bride: Canada

-Significantly, an estimated 30,000 to 40,000 Newfoundland women married American servicemen during the time of Ernest Harmon Air Force Base's existence (1941–1966), in which tens of thousands of U.S. servicemen arrived to defend the island and North America from Nazi Germany during World War II and the Soviet Union during the Cold War.
-So many of those war brides settled in the U.S. that in 1966, the Newfoundland government created a tourism campaign specifically tailored to provide opportunities for them and their families to reunite.
+Significantly, an estimated 30,000 to 40,000 Newfoundland women married American servicemen during the time of Ernest Harmon Air Force Base's existence (1941–1966), in which tens of thousands of US servicemen arrived to defend the island and North America from Nazi Germany during World War II and the Soviet Union during the Cold War.
+So many of those war brides settled in the US that in 1966, the Newfoundland government created a tourism campaign specifically tailored to provide opportunities for them and their families to reunite.

 The Canadian Museum of Immigration at Pier 21 has exhibits and collections dedicated to war brides.
 There is a National Historic Site marker located at Pier 21, as well.

 Germany

 During and after World War II, the majority of German brides were married to white Americans, but some married non-White soldiers.
 European war brides who filed applications with US officials to emigrate to the United States were sometimes rejected, as there was less approval of interracial marriages involving African American or Filipino American males.